hyperledger/indy-node/docs/requests.md

 ### GET_ATTRIB
 Gets information about an Attribute for the specified DID.

+NOTE: `GET_ATTRIB` for `hash` and `enc` attributes is something like the "proof of existence", i.e. reply data contains requested value only.

 - `dest` (base58-encoded string):

     Target DID as base58-encoded string for 16 or 32 bit DID value.